-FISCAL YEAR 2012 PERFORMANCE GOALS
+FISCAL YEAR 2013 PERFORMANCE GOALS

-Fiscal Year (FY) 2012 performance goals were calculated by the Upper Great Plains Transportation Institute, Rural Transportation Safety and Security Center using the average for the previous five years (2006-2010) less one standard deviation.
-The seat belt measure was calculated by setting the goal at a 25 percent reduction in the non-use of seat belts For example, 82% seat belt use rate +25%(100%-82%) = 86.5%.
+Fiscal Year (FY) 2013 performance goals were calculated by the North Dakota State University, Upper Great Plains Transportation Institute using the average for the previous five years (2007-2011) +/- one standard deviation.
+The seat belt measure was calculated by setting the goal at an improvement of one standard deviation from 5-year average.
+For example, reduction in the non-use of seat belts: the 5-year average seat belt use rate of 79.4% = a standard deviation of 3.4% = a goal of 82.7%.